 After extensive Research and Development, Recoveri came to the overwhelming conclusion that aerosol application is not safe (See Hidden Dangers of Aerosol).
 Not only were the SOC's (Substances of Concern) required as a propellant a concern, the fitment operator "index finger" became extremely painful from depressing the nozzle and this may result in the early stages of carpal tunnel affecting the compliance of the fitment procedure!
 The aerosol nozzle also blocks, not allowing all the microdots to be fitted.
 This is a result of the adhesive build-up on the nozzle.
 Due to occupational health and safety rules, motor vehicle OEM's do not allow aerosol cans in a manufacturing plant!

 The average time it takes to fit 15,000 microdots to a motor vehicle is 3.5 minutes.
-This is due to Recoveri's expert process engineering which gives them the competitive advantage.
+This is due to Recoveri's expert process engineering, which gives them a competitive advantage.

 VIN Microdot vs PIN Microdot – MIB Motor Vehicles